 Did you know cranberries are considered by many to be a “superfood,” due to their high antioxidant and nutrient content?
 Whether worked into a cake, whirled into a smoothie, or made into a sauce meant for smothering pork chops, cranberries have proven that they are worthy of any meal, any time of day.
+This cranberry pie recipe will have you rethinking this nutrient-packed food!

-Why Cranberries Are Good For You, More Than Once a Year
+Why Cranberries Are Good For You (More Than Once a Year)

 - Linked to cancer prevention, and proved to slow cancer progression while triggering death of cancer cells